michaelcontento/circleci-matrix/README.md

     - echo 'hi!'
     - echo "Version is $VERSION"
 ```
-Now you're ready to execute it locally we'll execute
+Now you're ready to execute it locally and since its the default name
-example-matrix.yml:
+we don't need to pass it:
 ```
-    $ ./circleci-matrix.sh circle-matrix.yml
+    $ ./circleci-matrix.sh
 ```
-Or add it to your circle.yml file, for instance:
+Or add it to your circle.yml file, and here we choose to pass the
+name explicitly, although its not necessary:
 ```
 test:
   override:
-    - ./circle-matrix.sh circle-matrix.yml
+    - ./circle-matrix.sh circle-matrix.yml:
+         parallel: true
 ```
-In either case the result should be:
+Assuming a single container on `circleci`, the result should
+be as follows both locally and on `circleci`:
 ```
 INFO: Circle Matrix Version: 0.2.0
 INFO: Circle Node Total: 4